-Statement of Non-Discrimination
+General Non-Discrimination Policy

-The College does not discriminate on the basis of race, color, religion, national or ethnic origin, sex, sexual orientation, gender identity or status, marital, parental, familial, Veteran, or military service status, age, or disability.
+ACC does not discriminate based on race, color, religion, national or ethnic origin, sex, marital, parental, familial, veteran, or military service status, age, or disability.
 The College complies with all local, state, and federal laws barring discrimination.
-Accordingly, equal opportunity for employment and admission shall be extended to all persons.
-All inquiries or complaints regarding these laws and regulations should be directed to the Campus Executive Director or Campus Dean, who will provide students with procedures available for resolving complaints relating to alleged unlawful discriminatory actions.
+Accordingly, equal opportunity for admission shall be extended to all persons.
+This policy extends to conduct that occurs in all settings where activities of the educational program sponsored by the institution occur, whether on individual campus properties owned or controlled by ACC or off campus while a person is participating in an education program or activity of the Institution.
+This includes activity that takes place on ACC sponsored devices, internet networks or digital platforms operated or used by ACC in its operations.